Gentle forces will prevail

 Anaesthesia

 The best known is probably pain management.
 In the 19th century, before anesthesia was widely available, hypnosis was sometimes used as an alternative method for relieving pain and minimizing trauma in surgical procedures.
 James Esdaile, a Scottish physician working in India, used hypnosis as an anesthetic for patients undergoing major surgery.
 He successfully performed hundreds of procedures, such as amputations and tumor removals, using hypnotic trance to relieve pain.
 Later, some chronic pain disorders were treated with surgical treatments, in which nerves were cut or removed.
 This approach often proved ineffective and often caused more harm.
-Now in these cases, people focus more on physical therapy, medication and relaxation techniques, including hypnotherapy, for pain management.
+Now people in these cases are turning more to physical therapy, medication and relaxation techniques, including hypnotherapy, for pain management.

 Old engraving with dentist pulling toothAnesthesia in dental procedures: